Updated June 2021

 Reducing the Risk of Hip Fractures

 Although family history of osteoporosis and small bone structure are key risk factors in developing the condition, anyone can start making lifestyle changes at a young age to prevent its occurrence.
-This includes eating a healthy diet with adequate amounts of calcium and vitamin D, doing plenty of weight-bearing and muscle-strengthening exercise, and avoiding cigarettes and excessive alcohol.
+This includes eating a healthy diet with adequate amounts of calcium and vitamin D, avoiding a sedentary lifestyle and doing plenty of weight-bearing and muscle-strengthening exercise, and avoiding cigarettes and excessive alcohol.

 Fall prevention is another key factor in minimizing the risk of hip fracture.
-There are many reasons seniors fall.
 As we age, we lose our ability to recover from an accidental trip, such as over an object or a pet.
-Elderly patients often are on multiple medications, and these medications can sometimes interact and lead to dizziness, sleepiness, and loss of balance.
+Seniors often are on multiple medications, and these medications can sometimes interact and lead to dizziness, sleepiness, and loss of balance.
 Talk to your doctor or pharmacist about each medication and how they may interact with each other.

 About UPMC Orthopaedic Care